coda/packs-sdk/docs/reference/sdk/interfaces/core.PropertyIdentifierDetails.md

 [core](../modules/core.md).PropertyIdentifierDetails

-An identifer for a schema property for specifying labels along with the reference to the property.
+An identifier for a schema property for specifying labels along with the reference to the property.
 This is useful for specifying a label for a property reference that uses a json path, where the label of the underlying property might not be descriptive enough at the top-level object.